ehdusjenny/NamiWebsite/md/tech/angular5_basics.md

 To run your project in a browser, run `ng serve`.

+Note that the app will be reloaded automatically when changes are made to any of the source files.

 ## Components
 Angular Components are the basic building blocks of your app.